NorthernMan54/node-red-contrib-homebridge-automation/README.md

 * 5.7 Please wait about 30 seconds.  ( Node-RED is busy discovering all your accessories.)
 * 5.8 Initial setup and config is complete.

-## 6 - Configure 'hb-event' to receive updates from your Accessories
+## 6 - Configure 'hb event' to receive updates from your Accessories

 * 6.1 Double click on hb event node ( now called 'Choose accessory/service')